pingcap/docs-cn/faq/sql-faq.md

 ## How do I modify the `sql_mode` in TiDB?

-TiDB supports modifying the [`sql_mode`](/sql-mode.md) as a [system variable](/system-variables.md#sql_mode), as in MySQL.
-Currently, TiDB does not permit modifying the `sql mode` in a configuration file, but system variable changes made with [`SET GLOBAL`](/sql-statements/sql-statement-set-variable.md) propagate to all TiDB servers in the cluster and persist across restarts.
+TiDB supports modifying the [`sql_mode`](/system-variables.md#sql_mode) system variables on a SESSION or GLOBAL basis.
+Changes to [`GLOBAL`](/sql-statements/sql-statement-set-variable.md) scoped variables propagate to the rest servers of the cluster and persist across restarts.
+This means that you do not need to change the `sql_mode` value on each TiDB server.

 ## Error: `java.sql.BatchUpdateExecption:statement count 5001 exceeds the transaction limitation` while using Sqoop to write data into TiDB in batches